fanlidublin/DaysInDublin/Daily_Proverb.md

 - We don't see things as they are, we see them as we are.
 Anaïs Nin

 - Stop managing your time.
 Start managing your focus.
 Robin Sharma

+- People may hear your words, but they feel your attitude.
+John C. Maxwell